UCSBCarpentry/ucsbcarpentry.github.io/content/blog/2026-05-18-agent-guide/index.md

 }
 ```

-Next, we provide a Python implementation of `send_messages`.
+Next, we provide a Python implementation of `send_message`.
 For demonstration
-purposes, we will simply store the messages in an dictionary acting as an inbox
+purposes, we will simply store the messages in a dictionary acting as an inbox
 for multiple users.

 ```python